dmitrykoval/vinum/README.rst

 What Vinum is not
 =================
-Vinum is not a Database Management System, there are no plans to support DML and transactions.
+Vinum is not a Database Management System, there are no plans to support insert/update/delete statements and transactions.
-If you need a DBMS designed for data analytics and OLAP, or don't need Python UDFs, consider using excellent `DuckDB <https://duckdb.org/>`_ - it is based on solid scientific foundation and very fast.
+If you need a DBMS designed for data analytics and OLAP, or don't need Python UDFs, consider using excellent `DuckDB <https://duckdb.org/>`_ - it is based on solid scientific foundation and is very fast.

 Dependencies
 ============